 We hold ourselves to high standards in the following areas.

-Whilst we are obliged under delegated authority to license and protect the Crown’s intellectual property rights, we allow the royalty-free use and sub-licensing of Unique Property Reference Numbers (UPRNs) under certain circumstances.
+Whilst we are required to license and protect the Crown’s intellectual property rights, we allow the royalty-free use and sub-licensing of Unique Property Reference Numbers (UPRNs) under certain circumstances.

 We are proud of our reputation for integrity and this ethic pervades all of our activities including our commercial operations.
 In support of our commitment to maintaining the highest possible standards of business practice, our stance on bribery is one of zero-tolerance.
 Bribery is illegal and as such has no place in our organisation.